pnp/PnP/Solutions/Business.StarterIntranet/README.md

 ### Set permissions for contributors ###

-To be able to translate pages, users must have at least the *"Add and Customize Pages"* (a 401 error will appear otherwise).
+To be able to translate pages, users must have at least the *"Add and Customize Pages"* permission (a 401 error will appear otherwise).
 This permission is usually given by the built-in "Designers" SharePoint group.

 ### Configure search schema at global level for people last name refinement ###